percona/k8spsmdb-docs/docs/debug.md

 The Pod should be restarted to get the new image.

+!!! note
-**NOTE**: When the Pod is continuously restarting, you may have to delete it to apply image changes.
+    When the Pod is continuously restarting, you may have to delete it to apply image changes.